 I sold things in a way that allows me to podcast, blog, and offer personalized run coaching at a fair price everyone can access.

 Customers came to me when they needed something.

 Even if someone never bought something from me, there was/is a podcast for fitness minded Moms every week.

 You don’t have to do parties at ZYIA.

 If you stumbled upon this post and are searching for something to blame in your own journey, I just don’t think the party plan is the villain here.

-I’ll give you this: when you don’t do parties, you are a square peg in a round hole with this specific company culture.
+When you don’t recruit heavily or do parties, you are a square peg in a round hole with this specific company culture.

-Nobody has ever been rude or mean to me for not doing parties- in fact, they have cheered me on!
+Nobody has ever been rude or mean to me- in fact, they have cheered me on!